mateasmario/pie/README.md

 pie **doesn't** provide any compilers or interpreters.
 It tries to run the default commands (`javac`, `java`, `gcc`, `py`, ...), meaning that you already need to have these tools installed on your system.
 Thus meaning, you won't need to worry that the IDE's build tools is going to wrongly mix up with your already-installed tools.

 ### ![arrow-right](https://user-images.githubusercontent.com/39602100/226106727-60b84260-3f49-44eb-a36d-a76d1ae2e2c1.png) Code highlights
 pie automatically highlights the code in your files.
-At this moment, it supports some basic ScintillaNET user-submitted highlights, available here: https://github.com/jacobslusser/ScintillaNET/wiki/User-Submitted-Recipes
+At this moment, it supports some basic ScintillaNET user-submitted highlights, available here: https://github.com/jacobslusser/ScintillaNET/wiki/User-Submitted-Recipes and here: https://github.com/VPKSoft/ScintillaLexers/.